Broguypal/Addons/Hivemind/README.md

 Cross-character replies require the **Send** addon.

-Repeated presses of **Ctrl+C** will cycle through the last 6 unique players who messaged you.
+Repeated presses of **Alt+R** will cycle through the last 6 unique players who messaged you.

 ## Install